OUR BOARD OF ADVISORS

 Dave recently married longtime friend Laura McGinty.
 The newlyweds make their home in Salem, South Carolina.
 Dave has one son, David, his wife, Erin and four grandchildren, Jackson, Brooks, Oliva and Cooper in Chappaqua, NY.

 Jennifer has been involved in outdoor education & sharing her love of the outdoors with others her entire life, starting with growing up on a farm and being a “4-H kid” in rural Iowa & Kentucky.
 As an adult she worked for the U.S. Extension Service in two states - Florida and Tennessee - teaching in county 4-H programs and managing 4-H camps.
 In 1993 Jennifer and her husband moved to South Carolina and she enrolled in Clemson University, obtaining her master’s degree in Parks, Recreation & Tourism Management in 2005.
-Her area of emphasis is interpretive methods, and she has been a volunteer outdoor educator and tour guide at the S.C.
+Her area of expertise is interpretation.
+In addition to serving as Director of Visitor Services at the S.C.
+Botanical Garden from 1997 to 2003, Jennifer has also been a volunteer outdoor educator and tour guide at the S.C.
 Botanical Garden for 25 years.

 A native of South Carolina, Kevin Evans has always enjoyed nature.
 After receiving a degree in Natural Resources and Wildlife Management in 1992, Kevin began his career with the South Carolina State Park Service.
 He has been a Ranger in all four Regions of the State Park Service from the Low Country to the Upstate.
 Since 2007 he has served as the Park Manager at Devils Fork State Park.